Image

 5 – Speed limits while towing

 Some states have differing speed limits for drivers towing a trailer regardless of where the driver originates.
-In NSW, if your rig’s combined weight exceeds 4500kg, the maximum speed you can do is 100km/h. *In Tasmania, it used to be a 90km/h limit regardless of weight, but now it’s 100km/h.
+In NSW, if your rig’s combined weight exceeds 4500kg, the maximum speed you can do is 100km/h.
+In Tasmania, regardless of weight, it’s 100km/h.
 WA has a similar limit to NSW but does not specify a minimum weight.
 All other states allow driving with a trailer up to the posted speed limit.

 6 – Fitting towing mirrors